Ikechukwu-Miracle/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-8-true_knowledge displays the result of the addition of 128 to the value of the variable TRUEKNOWLEDGE 9-divide_and_rule displays the result of POWER  / DIVIDE 10-love_exponent_breath shows the result of BREATH exponent LOVE
+8-true_knowledge displays the result of the addition of 128 to the value of the variable TRUEKNOWLEDGE 9-divide_and_rule displays the result of POWER  / DIVIDE 10-love_exponent_breath shows the result of BREATH exponent LOVE 11-binary_to_decimal converts the binary number BINARY to base 10